usaid-cs/yesterday-i-learned/random.md

 1. The Romans brought elephants during their British conquest because they are a) useful, and b) impressive.
 1. Cottage cheese was (in the olden days) eaten as-is, called [curds and whey](https://en.wikipedia.org/wiki/Curds_and_Whey).
 1. Fettuccine is known as ["Tagliatelle"](https://www.popsugar.com/food/Difference-Between-Fettuccine-Tagliatelle-41945041) in Northern Italy, where it can be wider (or thinner, but on average there's no difference).
-1. Matt Damon plays the main dude in Downsizing.
-That movie has no fucking ending.
 1. At some point, it got really hard to get "Hong Kong colonial flag" accessories.
 1. Non-royal descendants of the Queen and her husband Philip can use the last name Mountbatten-Windsor.
 1. 2/3 of Instagram is females.